 In this monthly column, we speak with a notable member of the mathematics education community about their work and their perspectives on the teaching and learning of mathematics.
-This month, we had the pleasure of speaking with Dr. Lisa Lunney Borden, who we look forward to welcoming this fall as a SUM Conference 2017 keynote presenter.
+This month, we had the pleasure of speaking with Patrick Maidorn.

-First things first: Thank you for taking the time for this interview!
+First things first, thank you for taking the time to have this conversation!

 You have been recognized for your hard work in mathematics education and outreach, including by the Pacific Institute for the Mathematical Sciences (PIMS), who awarded you the PIMS Education Prize in 2016.
 What kinds of mathematics camps, competitions, or other outreach activities are you involved in today?
 Continue reading